-According to the National Highway Traffic Safety Administration (NHTSA), up to 9 percent of the total truck crashes in the U.S. are tire related.
+According to the National Highway Traffic Safety Administration1, up to 9 percent of the total large truck crashes in the U.S. are tire-related.
 Here are a few of the main reasons for a truck tire blowout.

-Underinflation is one of the leading causes for truck tire blowouts, and one of the easiest to prevent.
-Underinflation puts a greater amount of stress on tires, especially truck tires, which can lead the tire’s internal components to stretch beyond design limits and heat up potentially resulting in a blowout.
+Underinflation is one of the leading causes of truck tire blowouts and one of the easiest to prevent.
+Underinflation puts greater stress on tires, especially truck tires, which can lead the tire’s internal components to stretch beyond design limits and heat up, potentially resulting in a blowout.
 Most instances of underinflation are simply a result of poor maintenance.

 Another factor that contributes to truck tire blowouts is speed.
-An investigation conducted by NHTSA on Michelin truck tires revealed that many truck accidents were caused by drivers pushing these tires beyond their limit.
+An investigation2 on Michelin truck tires revealed that many truck drivers lost control by pushing these tires beyond their limit.
 Most commercial trucks are designed to withstand speeds of 75 mph.
 The NHTSA concluded that driving above the 75 mph limit resulted in heat buildup, and the subsequent weakening of the tires eventually caused them to blow out.

-Dealing with hazards in the road, such as potholes, uneven lips in the roadway, cracks, and even debris like road gators — treads that separated from tires in other blowouts — is an unavoidable part of driving.
-Tires that continually interact with road hazards are put under constant pressure, which can then lead to underinflation.
-Impact with particular road hazards can also fray the internals of a tire, or even result in an immediate blowout.
+Dealing with hazards in the road, such as potholes, uneven lips in the roadway, cracks, and even debris like road gators (treads that separated from tires in other blowouts) is an unavoidable part of driving.
+Tires that continually interact with road hazards are put under constant pressure, leading to underinflation.
+Impact with particular road hazards can also fray the internals of a tire or even result in an immediate blowout.

-The chances of a truck experiencing a tire blowout can be significantly reduced with adequate upkeep.
+Adequate upkeep can significantly reduce the chances of a truck experiencing a tire blowout.
 Every truck driver is required to perform a pre-trip inspection before every trip.
 Drivers are also required to be able to show evidence of these inspections.
-Most issues that could cause a truck tire blowout can be caught, and fixed before an incident if proper maintenance is observed.
+Most issues that could cause a truck tire blowout can be caught and fixed before an incident if proper maintenance is observed.

 - The weight per single axle cannot be more than 20,000 pounds